SherG/cool-iron/blog/facebook-ads-meeting.md

 * Prepare to discuss any trial offers or specials that are part of your business's outreach efforts.
 * If you've been running a trial offer or discount for an in-person service, know your conversion rate and roughly how many people sign up versus show up.
 * Clarify what you don't like about your current sales funnel (e.g., chasing down phone appointment no-shows).
+* Consider your current 'bandwidth' and processes - who's going to handle the prospects?
+When it comes to the desired number of new customers per month, do you currently have a process and the capacity in place to onboard these?
+(A successful campaign can surface hidden problems in your processes.)

 ## Questions the marketer will ask